newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

-Lab 5: Using  NR1 GraphQL components
+Lab 5: Using  NR1 NerdGraph components
 ==============================================================================================

-The purpose of this lab is to build on the concepts we've already explored, using `GraphQL` and exploring the `NerdGrpah` components to access New Relic's `GraphQL` API within your Nerdlets.
+The purpose of this lab is to build on the concepts we've already explored, using `NerdGraph` and exploring the `NerdGrpah` components to access New Relic's `NerdGraph` API within your Nerdlets.

 After completing this lab you should understand:

-* Be more confident in your ability to incorporate `GraphQL`.
+* Be more confident in your ability to incorporate `NerdGraph`.
 * Gain more practical experience with nerdGraph
-* Have access to the GraphQL API form your Nerdlets
+* Have access to the `NerdGraph` API form your Nerdlets

 ## Step 0: Setup and Prerequisites